From Static to Adaptive Defense: Federated Multi-Agent Deep Reinforcement Learning-Driven Moving Target Defense Against

 \section{Introduction}

-\IEEEPARstart{T}{he} rapid development of the unmanned aerial vehicle (UAV) technology~\cite{zuo2022unmanned} has enabled a wide range of applications, including environmental monitoring, disaster response, precision agriculture, logistics, aerial photography, and intelligent surveillance.
-By leveraging the collaborative capabilities of multiple UAVs, the UAV swarm~\cite{javed2024state} can achieve enhanced coverage, resilience, and real-time data processing, making them indispensable in both civilian and industrial domains.
-As the low-altitude economy continues to expand, UAV swarm networks~\cite{cao2024computational} are expected to play an increasingly important role in smart cities, emergency management, and next-generation communication infrastructures, forming the backbone of low-altitude networks.
+\IEEEPARstart{T}{he} rapid development of unmanned aerial vehicle (UAV) technology~\cite{zuo2022unmanned} has enabled a wide range of applications, including environmental monitoring, disaster response, precision agriculture, logistics, aerial photography, and intelligent surveillance~\cite{xie2025disrupting}.
+By leveraging the collaborative capabilities of multiple UAVs~\cite{sun2025aerial}, the UAV swarm~\cite{javed2024state,cao2024computational} can achieve enhanced coverage, resilience, and real-time data processing~\cite{wang2024generative}, making them indispensable in both civilian and industrial domains.
+It is expected to play an increasingly important role in smart cities, emergency management, and next-generation communication infrastructures, forming the backbone of low-altitude networks.

 Nevertheless, the widespread adoption of UAV swarms also brings new security challenges~\cite{tsao2022survey,wang2025safeguarding} to low-altitude networks.
 Due to their reliance on open wireless links, limited energy and processing capabilities, UAV networks are particularly vulnerable to \emph{Denial-of-Service} (DoS) attacks~\cite{tang2024secure, yang2025resilient}.
 For example, UAVs often operate without robust authentication or traffic filtering mechanisms.
-Attackers can easily launch attacks by overwhelming communication channels or computational resources, leading to service disruptions or UAV disconnection from the swarm~\cite{shi2025neural}.
+Attackers can easily launch attacks by overwhelming low-altitude communication channels or computational resources, leading to service disruptions or UAV disconnection from the swarm~\cite{shi2025neural}.
 In mission-critical scenarios, even a brief loss of connectivity or control can have catastrophic consequences, including the failure of time-sensitive missions or the crash of drones.